LOCOSP/projectZero/README.md

 Sniffer is able to passively listen for traffic between AP and Clients.
 After you interrupt it, you can see list of all APs having clients, their count and MACs.

+Additionally you can inspect probe requests captured during the scan.

 # CLI Usage